vvscode/docs/docs/rcs/rcs-introduction.md

 ---
-title: "Introduction to RCS"
+title: Introduction to RCS
+excerpt: >-
-excerpt: "This API provides Universal Profile 2.0 RCS messaging with granular controls to allow fallback to SMS when a handset is not RCS enabled.
-Find out more today."
+  This API provides Universal Profile 2.0 RCS messaging with granular controls to allow fallback to SMS when a handset is not RCS enabled.
+Find out more today.
 ---
 ## Overview